 This the church of Santo Domingo in Cusco, where you can see the Spanish walls resting on the stone foundations of the Inca Temple of the Sun.

 These days the cathedral is best known as a repository of Peruvian art, including many pieces from the 17th and 18th centuries.

 Famous painting of the Last Supper featuring roast guinea pig.

 In the courtyard.

 Since Peruvian independence there has been in a change in attitude toward the pre-Christian past throughout the country but especially in Cusco.
 This Inca warrior was added to the main square in the mid 20th century.
 Incidentally, if you grew up spelling this place's name Cuzco, you should know that that obviously oppressive colonialist spelling was banned (yes, banned) by municipal law in 1976.

-The wikipedia article on this cathedral might need a little work, since it says the cathedral was built in a "Gothic-Renaissance" style.
+on this cathedral might need a little work, since it says the cathedral was built in a "Gothic-Renaissance" style.

 That courtyard is distinctly Moorish-Spanish in style.